 Program to demonstrate the upcasting and the downcasting in C++

-Let's consider an example to use the downcasting and the upcasting in C++ to convert the base class to derive and the derived class's object to the base class.
+Let's explore an illustration demonstrating the application of downcasting and upcasting in C++ to convert an object of the base class to the derived class and vice versa.

 Program3.cpp